Specimens, 2021. Mixed media. 250 cm x 35 cm x 5 cm. (98.4 x 13.8 x 2 in). Photo credit Pavel Tsvetkov

 Each part of the body has its own function, being in prefect harmony with the rest.
 Nothing happens independently.
 Nothing happens accidentally.
 Every change in the body has its origin, its logic and ultimately its goal.

 In my work, different parts of the human body are presented as specimens of a scientific collection.
-Each part has its own meaning and a representation of its “hidden” side: the brain is a velvet purse; the button belly has a cork; the thymus gland is an antique brass mechanical clock with gold-coated hands.
+Each part has its own meaning and it is a representation of its “hidden” side: the brain is a velvet purse; the button belly has a cork; the thymus gland is an antique brass mechanical clock with gold-coated hands.

 This work aims to show a different view on the human anatomy, its use or misuse, its function or dysfunction.